 A successful and competent ERP solution uses an integrated centralized database that supports all business core processes.
 This leads to the effortless integration of silo departments and operations within the entire organization.
-Having seamless integration within an organization allows for greater ideas, coherent decision-making and improves customer experiences.
-It also helps with informed (and better) decision-making.
+Having seamless integration within an organization allows for greater ideas and streamlined decision-making.
+It also helps improves customer experiences.

 Improved Customer Service

-ERP systems usually come with some Customer Relationship Management (CRM) application, along with sales, financials, and other front-office functions.
-The CRM function of an ERP is critical since the primary way a business stays competitive and “in the game” is obtaining returning customers, resulting in profitability.
-For instance, sales and customer service department employees can communicate with customers better and improve relationships through faster, more accurate access to customers’ information and history that an ERP system provides.
+ERP systems usually come with some Customer Relationship Management (CRM) application and sales, financials, and other front-office functions.
+The CRM function of an ERP is critical since the primary way a business stays competitive and “in the game” is by obtaining returning customers, resulting in profitability.
+For instance, sales and customer service department employees can communicate with customers better and improve relationships through faster, more accurate access to customer’s information and history that an ERP system provides.

 Promotes Cutting Operation Costs